• Skip to main content

 The term Baklava describes a family of dessert pastries.
 They use layers of filo and are held together with honey or syrup for sweetness.
 Tulumba is a slight variation that deep fries the batter in syrup and are similar to churros.

 Kadayif is still sweet and uses the same main ingredients, but is prepared to be a little crispier.
 Burma is a baklava that is filled with nuts while still using syrup to be sweet.
-All are readily available on the streets of Istanbul.
+All are readily available in the neighborhoods of Istanbul.

 2. Turkish Delight